CASE FILE #BLPD-1887-08-01-001

 Jan 4, 1888

-William Kelly confesses to the murders before being hanged by the posse.
+William Kelly confesses to the murders and implicates his family before being hanged.

 SIMILAR CASES